eugenia1984/english/glossary.md

 - **engaging** means interesting or able to attract attention.
 For example: ``She writes engaging stories means her stories are very interesting.``

+- **enhancements**: are changes made to improve a product or process.
+For example: `The latest update includes performance enhancements`. —> The new version makes the app work better and faster.

 - **enjoy**: When you like doing something very much, you can say you enjoy it.
 It's a simple way to express that something makes you happy.
 For example, you can say, `I enjoy playing video games` if playing video games is fun for you

 - **enjoy the most**: is used to express a preference or favorite aspect of something.